Gardens & Flowers

 Along Mississaga Street in Orillia one can find many flowering trees on the front lawns of the old homes that line the street.
 Apple blossoms are plentiful during the spring.
 Orillia, Ont.

-Yellow coreopsis grown in an Orillia garden.
+Yellow coreopsis grown in an Orillia garden (this was from one of the garden spaces in my own backyard on Mississaga St).
 The bright yellow flowers sit on delicate stalks that sway in the wind blowing up Mississaga Street from the lake.

 Orillia - Veteran's Park.
 One of the gardens in Veteran's Park showing off it's spring display of bulbs - tulips and hyacinth cover this garden in spring.